• Home

 773 Shares

-I use to think of waffles as pretty much the same thing as pancakes (and both very easy gluten-free recipes to make).
+I use to think of waffles as pretty much the same thing as pancakes.
 I mean, they’re both breakfast foods that you spread butter on and pour syrup over, right?

 So there is a difference, and while I don’t know that I can say I prefer one over the other, I can say that I have come to appreciate waffles for what they are.
 Crispy, fluffy, and with little pockets so your syrup can’t escape. 🙂